ManojMj86-Cognizant/Ollama/README.md

 ```
 ### Usage

 Clone the repository (if applicable) or download the script.
+Make sure the Ollama application is running in background

 Update the API endpoint in the send_request_to_llama function if needed: